soundpress/RulesOfNYC/docs/c01/index.rst

 (c) Ventilation.

    (1) Spraying or dipping spaces shall be ventilated when in operation so that the movement of air shall be at least one hundred (100') linear feet per minute in the breathing zone of the operator and be of sufficient capacity to prevent the accumulation of mist or vapors.
-For requirements of ventilation of storage rooms see § 18-0l(d)(4)(i).
+For requirements of ventilation of storage rooms see 2 RCNY § 18-01(d)(4)(i).

    (2) Air shall be admitted to the spraying, dipping or immersing spaces in an amount equal to the capacity of the fan or fans and in such a manner as to avoid short-circuiting the path of air in the working zone of such spaces.
 Exhaust fans shall be kept running constantly while spraying, mixing or dipping.
 Exhaust fan control shall be interconnected with spray gun so as to operate simultaneously.
 Exhaust fans shall, in addition, be arranged to operate independently of spray gun.
 Ventilation Equipment shall be kept in operation for a sufficient length of time thereafter to exhaust all vapors, fumes or residues of spraying materials from the spray booth, dip space or drying room.
 Air admitted to the spraying, dipping, immersing, drying spaces or storage rooms shall be fresh air taken from the outside of the building.

    (3) Equipment.
-Motors shall be located outside of spraying, dipping or immersing spaces except as provided in § 18-01(d).
+Motors shall be located outside of spraying, dipping or immersing spaces except as provided in 2 RCNY § 18-01(d).

 (d) Specification for spray booths, spray rooms, dip and immersing rooms, drying equipment and material storage rooms.